 - New products/services

-If you understand why you have chosen a particular approach to revenue generation, then you probably have an effective marketing strategy.
 If you cannot articulate your top revenue-driving approach or you named three or four approaches, then you either have limitless resources or you do not fully understand how your best market opportunities, core capabilities, and brand’s relevance align.
 You may be spending money building awareness of your brand where a phone call will do.
 Or, you are under-investing in areas that may pay off handsomely if your ideal client were familiar with the value you that you offered.
 Firms are tempted to spread marketing dollars across all four areas because they are all important.
 Unfortunately, firms don’t have the resources or capacity to do all of them.
 You have to make hard choices about growth opportunities, marketing’s role in achieving them

 and what type of marketing structure is optimal for your firm.